FrandsenGroup/beams/README.md

 ![choosing your histograms for asymmetry](https://github.com/aPeter1/BEAMS/blob/assets/plot_interaction.png)

 #### Saving Asymmetry Data
+In beams you can save your asymmetry data as a .asy file (example found [here](https://github.com/aPeter1/BEAMS/blob/assets/asymmetry_example.asy)).
 To save an asymmetry or group of asymmetries, check the box next to the runs in the upper-left hand panel and click the button that says 'Write'.
 The following prompt will appear (or a warning message indicating some problem with your selection).